Kit review – Rotolight Aeos reviewed by John Chappelow

 That said, the Aeos has advantages: cool running, attractive catch-lights, flatteringly diffuse, rapid repeats in flash mode, and easy to use, particularly in continuous mode.
 Modern cameras handle noise at higher ISO values well, so maybe we don’t always need a huge burst of light.
 The Aeos is a good choice for intimate portraits both as a fill-in light when shooting outdoors and to provide a little extra, easily controlled light when shooting indoors.
 Fine control and easy positioning are advantages for still life too.
 So, for me, for the moment, it’s another tool in the box rather than a replacement.

-With backpack light fitted
+With battery pack fitted

 Comparison showing the softer illumination of the Aeos